EmmaDawsonDev/guide-to-HF/CONTRIBUTING.md

 2) Within the experiences folder create your own page to add to the Super-Newbie's guide with tips, tricks and what you've learnt/your experience of Hacktoberfest (think like an article or blog post).
 You can even create your own CSS stylesheet.

-Name your files Fname-Lname.html and Fname-Lname.css so they are easy for me to keep track of :)
+Name your files Your-name.html and Your-name.css so they are easy for me to keep track of :)

 The only prerequisite is that you add a link back to the homepage (index.html) file at the top of your page.
 Then make your Pull Request.
 We will then add a link to your page from the homepage so that everyone can read about your experiences.